johnnyquest/hAbcGeomExport/README.txt

 TODO
 ----
-	- normal/uv export
+	- (DONE) normal/uv export
-		- should support both per-point and per-vertex types
+		- (DONE) should support both per-point and per-vertex types
+		- should be thoroughly tested!

 	- export transformations not as a 'raw' matrix but translate+rotate+etc. with hints and all